Dynamics of vertex-reinforced random walks: General introduction

 \end{theorem}

 Theorem \ref{thm:conv} is proved in Section \ref{sec:thm-conv}.
 It naturally leads to the following questions.

-Firstly, are all the trapping subsets always of the form $T(x)$ for some $x\in \E_s$?
-The answer is negative in general: let us consider for instance the graph $(\Z,\sim)$ of integers, to which we add a loop $0\sim 0$ at site $0$, with $a_{i,j}:=\1_{i\sim j}$.
-Then $x:=(\1_{\{i=0\}})_{i\in\Z}$ is a stable equilibrium, but is not strictly stable since $N_{-1}(x)=N_1(x)=1=H(x)$.
-However Proposition below (proved in Appendix \ref{sec:cex}) shows that $v(n)$ converges to $x$ with positive probability, by combining an urn result from Athreya \cite{athreya}, Pemantle and Volkov \cite{pemantle2} (Theorem 2.3) with martingale techniques from Tarr\`es \cite{tarres} (Section 3.1).
+First, are all the trapping subsets always of the form $T(x)$ for some~\mbox{$x\in\E_s$}?
+The answer is negative in general: let us consider, for instance, the graph \mbox{$(\Z,\sim)$} of integers, to which we add a loop $0\sim0$ at site $0$, with $a_{i,j}:=\1_{i\sim j}$.
+Then $x:=(\1_{\{ i=0\}})_{i\in\Z}$ is a stable equilibrium, but is not strictly stable since $N_{-1}(x)=N_1(x)=1=H(x)$.
+However, Proposition \ref{prop:cex} (proved in Appendix~\ref{sec:cex}) shows that $y(n)$ converges to $x$ with positive probability, by combining an urn result from Athreya \cite {athreya}, Pemantle and Volkov \cite{pemantle2} (Theorem 2.3) with martingale techniques from Tarr\`{e}s \cite{tarres} (Section 3.1).